Steve Glynn

-Steve Glynn was the first head football coach for the now-defunct Siena College Saints football program.
+Steve Glynn is an American former college football coach.
+He was the first head football coach for the now-defunct Siena College football program.
 He coached in 1965 and 1966 and compiled a record of 3–8.

 Playing career

 Glynn graduated from Lynbrook High School in Lynbrook, New York in 1958.
 After serving in the United States Army, Glynn attended but did not graduate from C.W.
-Post Campus of Long Island University (C.W.
-Post).
+Post Campus of Long Island University.
 At C.W.
-Post he played football from 1961–1962.
+Post he played football from 1961 to 1962.